FinnNahon/finnnahon.github.io/content/info/travel/onebag.md

 # one bag philosophy

-Onebagging is about travelling/living out of one carry-on sized bag.
-It is about better experiencing the place you're visiting by avoiding being weighed down by any excess.
-This means only bringing the essentials that you need to move about comfortably and efficiently.
+Onebagging is about travelling with only a single carry-on sized bag.
+It is about better experiencing the place you're visiting whilst avoiding being weighed down by any excess.
+This means only bringing the essentials you need to move about comfortably and efficiently.

 {{< hint info >}}
-Whilst this means something different from one person to the next, typically backpackers who travel like a snail with their house on their back do not fit this approach.
+While this may vary from person to person, the typical backpacker who carries their belongings like a snail with its shell doesn't quite align with this approach.
 {{< /hint >}}

 ![onebag](/images/onebag.png)